 The added responsibilities are due to the current trend of streamlining operations by having one highly skilled professional take on multiple tasks.
-This allows, for example, a plant manager to function as a field technician team lead and/or a company-wide maintenance coordinator.
+This allows, for example, a plant manager to function as a field technician team lead and/or a -wide maintenance coordinator.

 Primary Responsibilities of a Maintenance Manager in 2021

 Maintenance manager jobs have become considerably easier due to modern equipment and management software such as CMMS systems.

 Today, maintenance management personnel are involved in a variety of technical areas that are related to their core expertise.

 However, before they diversify their repertoires, maintenance managers have to perform a few vital oversight operations.

 are the 4 prime responsibilities of today's maintenance managers, based on the maintenance manager job description.

 Oversee Preventative Maintenance